-Taking into consideration technical merits and warranty conditions, as well as cost and software capabilities, and appears to have the most appropriate solution to meet Liberty Utilities' needs.
-It is extremely important to note, however, that many of the product's software control capabilities were impossible to evaluate directly, as the aggregation platform and the set of the s
+Taking into consideration technical merits and warranty conditions, as well as cost and software capabilities, appears to have the most appropriate solution to meet Liberty Utilities' needs.
+It is extremely important to note, however, that many of the product's software control capabilities were impossible to evaluate directly, as the aggregation platform has yet to become publicly available and is still under development.
+Also, due to the small volume of deployments, it is uncertain whether or not has an accurate view of the actual installation costs that are involved with a deployment of this scale.
+As a result, it is difficult to ascertain the level of confidence with which the initial cost estimates can be interpreted.